-- Model lifelong learning and effective, reflective ministry which is mission- shaped - Give an account of a variety of pedagogical methods for skills-based learning and apply them to the context of curacy, suggesting incremental activities to meet the range of published learning outcomes - Identify and build relationships with others who share responsibility for the curate's learning, including laypeople within the Church, ecumenical and secular partners - Give a theological and experiential account of the importance of supervision in the life of the Church - Give a theological and experiential critique of a variety of models of oversight, accountability and supervision from within and beyond the Christian tradition - Structure an appropriate supervision relationship - Help the training minister to handle the supervision/oversight relationship (establish boundaries) within multi-layered community of relationships (the local ministry setting and other shared tasks) - Work within the competence level of the training minister - Support and challenge the training minister - Work with the obvious issues of ministry and development and the hidden dynamics of projection and power relationships - Make effective use of the supervision for their supervisory role - Write evidence-based reports and discuss these with their training minister.
+- Model lifelong learning and effective, reflective ministry which is mission-shaped. - Give an account of a variety of pedagogical methods for skills-based learning and apply them to the context of curacy, suggesting incremental activities to meet the range of published learning outcomes. - Identify and build relationships with others who share responsibility for the curate's learning, including laypeople within the Church, ecumenical, and secular partners. - Give a theological and experiential account of the importance of supervision in the life of the Church. - Give a theological and experiential critique of a variety of models of oversight, accountability and supervision from within and beyond the Christian tradition. - Structure an appropriate supervision relationship. - Help the curate handle the supervision/oversight relationship (establish boundaries) within the multi-layered community of relationships (the local ministry setting and other shared tasks). - Work within the competence level of the curate. - Support and challenge the curate. - Work with the obvious issues of ministry and development and the hidden dynamics of projection and power relationships. - Make effective use of supervision in their supervisory role. - Write evidence-based reports and discuss these with their curate.